vsmottin/pSTL-Bench/docs/Hypotheses.md

 **Hypothesis is true when:**

-* There is a significant bump in time or instructions per second.
+* There is a significant bump in time (and mbytes per second).

 **Performance Portability Calculation:**